cappella-mosaico/docker/README.md

 # Running process

-Before starting, make sure you have Docker, docker-compose and Docker Desktop installed - https://docs.docker.com/get-docker/
+Before starting, make sure you have Docker, docker-compose and Docker Desktop installed - https://docs.docker.com/get-docker/ you'll also need Java, Maven, Node and NPM.

+To install Java and Maven, first install SDKMAN with `curl -s "https://get.sdkman.io" | bash` then `sdk install java 17.0.2-open` then `sdk install maven`

 - Clone all repos from the organization
   - `pull_services.sh`